Blocks in a Data Node#

 DBINFO#

 DBINFO is a block used to implement scans used to get information that is presented in the ndbinfo tables.
-There are lots of ndbinfo tables, those are used to present information about what goes on in RonDB.
-In a managed RonDB setup this information is presented in lots of graphs using Grafana.
+There are many ndbinfo tables and they are used to present information about what goes on in RonDB.
+In a managed RonDB setup, this information is presented in various graphs using Grafana.

 Proxy blocks#